zverok/geo_coord/README.md

 Latitude and longitude are stored in degrees, but radians values accessors are provided (being widely used in geodesy math).

-**Order relation** is defined on `Geo::Coord` through comparison of their _geohashes_.
-Coordinates comparison has no clear "physical meaning" (as you can't say what it means of "point A" is "less than point B"), but comparability is important for value objects, and _sorting_ array of points by geohash provides near-to-intuitive results: points that are adjacent in sorted array, are nearest to each other on the map.
-(This intuition is broken on quadrant edges, which should be stated clearly in documentation.)
+There's introduced **concept of globe** used internally for calculations.

-There's introduced **concept of globe** for calculations.
 Only generic (sphere) and Earth globes are implemented, but for 2016 we feel like current design of basic types should take in consideration possibility of writing Ruby scripts for Mars maps analysis.
+Only one geodesy formula is implemented (Vincenty, generally considered one of the most precise), as for standard library class it considered unnecessary to provide user with geodesy formulae options.

 No **map projection** math was added into current proposal, but it may be a good direction for further work.
 No **elevation** data considered